An Optimal Control Framework for Online Job Scheduling with General Cost Functions: An Optimal Control Formulation for the Offline GFCS Problem with Identical Release Times

 As a result, for every $t\in I_j$ the value of $\frac{\partial}{\partial v_j}V^o(\boldsymbol{v}^o(t),t)$ is a constant that equals the optimal $\alpha$-dual variable for the job $j$ that is currently being processed, i.e.,

-In other words, the optimal dual variables $\frac{\alpha_j}{v_j(r_n)}$ and $\beta_t$ in the offline dual program \eqref{eq:H_dual_single machine} with identical release times $r_n$ are equal to the sensitivity of the optimal value function with respect to the job $j$ that is currently being processed and the current execution time $t$, respectively.
+In other words, the optimal dual variables $\frac{\alpha_j}{v_j(r_n)}$ and $\beta_t$ in the GFCS$(r_n)$ problem are equal to the sensitivity of the optimal value function with respect to the length of job $j$ that is currently being processed and the execution time $t$, respectively.
+Here, the sensitivity of the value function with respect to a parameter (e.g., job length or time) refers to the amount of change in the optimal objective value of GFCS$(r_n)$ due to an infinitesimal change in that parameter.

-\begin{example} Consider an instance of offline job scheduling with identical jobs' arrival times $r_n=0$ and two jobs of lengths $v_1(0)=1$ and $v_2(0)=2$.
+\begin{example} Consider an instance of GFCS$(r_n)$ with $r_n=0$ and two jobs of lengths $v_1(0)=1$ and $v_2(0)=2$.
 Moreover, let $g_1(t)=\rho_1t$ and $g_2(t)=\rho_2t$, where $\rho_1>\rho_2$.
 From the previous section we know that HDF is the optimal schedule for HGFC given those special cost functions.
 Therefore, the optimal value function is given by

 Moreover, the optimal control is $x^o_1(t)=1$ if $t\in[0, 1)$, and $x^o_2(t)=1$ if $t\in[1, 3)$.
 Thus, the optimal state trajectory is given by

 Now, using \eqref{eq:value-function-example} and \eqref{eq:optimal-trejectory-example}, we can write